Dav1216/ComputerNetworks/README.md

 8. Enable ipv4 packet forwarding in sysctl.conf of the linux machine found in /etc.

 # Running the program
 * When running main.py with Python 3 you must include four arguments: the two victims' IPs, the interface connected to the network where the victims are and the type of attack to execute between DNS spoof and SSL strip.
 Example: python3 main.py 192.168.56.103 192.168.56.3 enp0s8 dns.
 If anything other than dns is inputed, a SSL strip will be executed.
+Please stop the program with ctrl-C so that the netfilter queue object is unbinded from the Linux kernel packet queue.